webqit/quantum-js/README.md

+# Reactive Contexts Proposal

-# Subscript Function Proposal
+> a.k.a: Subscript Functions Proposal

-This project proposes a new function primitive that lets us open a reactive programming context within JavaScript.
+This project proposes a new function primitive that lets us open a *reactive programming context* within JavaScript.

 ## Table of Contents